 Border information: Exit Chile at Paso Jama, enter Argentina at Paso Jama.

 Today we will have a long drive day to cross the mighty Andes, cross the border into Argentina, and reach the beautiful town of Salta.

 In Salta we will stay in a local hotel or guesthouse.

 Estimated Drive Time - 11-12 hours.

-Today we will have a free day to explore the town of Salta, visit its many museums, or explore the beautiful surrounding hills on foot or by mountain bike.
+On day 12 we will have a free day to explore Salta, visit its many museums, or explore the beautiful surrounding hills on foot or by mountain bike.
 We will also have the chance to take the cable car to the viewpoint on San Bernardo Hill overlooking the town, or take the famous 'Train to the Clouds' through some of the incredible mountian scenery nearby.

 Today we will drive through the spectacular rock formations of the Quebrada de las Conchas, and reach the serene town of Cafayate.
 This small unassuming town is the centre of one of

 In Cafayate we stay at a campsite with good facilities.

 Today we will drive south through spectacular mountains and arrive in the pampas that Argentina is famous for.
 We will visit the ancient ruins of the indigenous city of Quilmes en route.

 Tonight we will aim to wild camp en route.